Van Westendorp for Pricing Research (Survey Guide)

 Some factors to consider before jumping into your first Van Westendorp project…

-Easy Setup → No advanced survey methodology to learn here, the Van Westendorp method requires just four simple number response questions and can be included as part of a normal survey with other questions too.
+Easy Setup → You don’t need to learn any advanced survey methodology.
+The Van Westendorp method requires just four simple number response questions and can be included in any normal survey along with other questions.

-Easy to Complete → Even a kid could accurately complete a simple Van Westendorp survey.
+Easy to Complete → Van Westendorp surveys are so simple that even kids can complete them.
 According to Brian Balfour (founder of Reforge, the top professional development program in tech), the Van Westendorp method reduces the usual bias found in stated preference surveys “because it’s not a single question about a single point, but a number of questions that help you triangulate somebody’s true willingness to pay.”

-Easy To Understand → The “optimal price” is where the highest percentage of people say the product is not too cheap or too expensive.
-This is easy for anyone to understand and it intuitively makes sense why this would be valuable as the main output from a pricing study.
+Easy To Understand → The “optimal price” is where the highest percentage of target customers say the product is neither too cheap nor too expensive — this is easy for anyone to understand and it intuitively makes sense why this would be valuable as the primary output from a pricing study.

-Unsuitable for Bundling → Respondents are better able to accurately consider their price expectations for a single product offering considered in isolation — whether this is one overall product or one specific feature.
-If you want to conduct a pricing study for a bundled product offer (ie. many products put together into one offer) or an offering that is made up of many features (like a pricing tier on a software product), you should consider using a marginal willingness to pay report from a conjoint analysis survey instead.
+Unsuitable for testing bundling → Respondents are better able to accurately consider their price expectations for a single product offering shown in isolation, whether this is your overall product or one specific feature.
+If you want to conduct a pricing study for a bundled product offer (ie. many products put together into one offer) or a complex offering made of many features (like a pricing tier on a SaaS product), you should consider running a conjoint analysis survey instead.
+Conjoint analysis is also popular in pricing studies because it is a multi-variable ranking method, which means it lets you rank categories like price, brand, and size to see which has the most influence over customers’ purchase decisions, while also ranking the options within each category, like small, medium, and large for the ‘size’ category.
+Conjoint also comes with some reporting formats that are purpose-built for pricing studies, like marginal willingness to pay and market simulators.

 (i) Segmentation

-Are there ways that you will want to be able to filter your end results?
-For example, I need to be able to compare free users versus paying customers when I run a Van Westendorp survey with my own customers.
-A good Van Westendorp study does not just look at the overall results — it identifies which customer segment is willing to pay the most for your product.
+In what ways will you want to filter your results afterward?
+A good Van Westendorp study does not just look at the overall results, it identifies which customer segment is willing to pay the most for your product.

 (ii) Identifiers